iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

 ## SMR Token Staking

 The Shimmer network has yearly inflation of 8% planned.
 These newly minted Shimmer tokens will be distributed to Shimmer stakers.
 By staking your Shimmer tokens, you will help the network fulfill its purpose of being an incentivized playground for applications to test new IOTA technology features in a real network with real value.

+Additionally, SMR staking for SMR in the live Shimmer network will not be possible on launch, but will be enabled via a protocol update later.

 To learn more about the Shimmer network, read the Shimmer FAQ [here](https://shimmer.network/faqs).